Sledmine/lua-blam/LUA_API.md

 ```

 ## `hud_message`
-**WARNING!!!!** We found this function can cause random crashes, at least on our chimera build.
 Output text to the HUD.

+**WARNING!!!!** We found this function can cause random crashes, at least on our chimera lua build.

 **Takes:** `string` Output